Skip to content

 Thinking in All Dimensions

-Systems exist in the full realm of reality.
-They grow in time, occupy space, and are connected to other systems on a variety of levels.
-To gain full understanding, SiD analyzes systems across three dimensions: Space, Time, and Context.
+Systems exist in the full realm of reality — they grow in time, occupy space, and connect to other systems on multiple levels.
+SiD analyzes systems across three dimensions: Space, Time, and Context.
+A full analysis would require at least 72 maps (3 dimensions × 3 scales × 8 ELSI layers).
+In practice, we combine maps and rarely make more than 10.

 Space